We’re hiring a Communications and Engagement Officer for our Healthwatch Barnet team!

 Job Title: Communications & Engagement Officer

-You’ll have an engaging written and verbal communication style that you can adapt to suit different audiences, including an ability to write accessibly.
-You will be comfortable in navigating your way around the borough (expenses paid) to meet and chat with local residents in community settings as well as in online forums.
+You’ll have an engaging writing and verbal communication style that you can adapt to suit different audiences, and an ability to write accessibly.

 With a good instinct for what’s on message for the organisation, you’ll be able to capture the attention of our key audiences.
 At the same time, you’ll be confident using a range of social media, creating engaging content, using ICT and comfortable with updating our website content.
 Most of all, you’ll share our beliefs in the power of lived experience and the need for society to remove barriers for disabled people.

 In return, the successful candidate will become part of a friendly and supportive team, working within a focused but flexible culture, where diversity is valued, and you can bring your whole self to work.

 This is a remote role, and there is some flexibility on working patterns which will be by mutual agreement.Occasional evening and weekend work may be necessary, for which Time Off in Lieu will be given.